Fish On: Two Oceans Tuna Derby in Hout Bay

 —

-Also head down to Struisbaai to discover the Two Oceans Marlin Tournament.
+Also head down to Struisbaai to discover the Two Oceans Marlin Tournament and Port Elizabeth for the Noordhoek Fish Derby.

 See all the fishing competitions in March and fishing competitions in April as well as the complete list of all big fishing competitions in South Africa.